Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 Only product categories, not global categories, can be edited from the WebUI.

 1. Log into the platform.
-2. Navigate to **Catalog > Product Foundry > Categories**.
+2. Navigate to *Catalog > Product Foundry > Categories*.
 This page displays all global categories assigned only to products and product categories.
 3. Open the ellipsis menu on a category and select **Edit**.
-The category wizard opens in Edit mode to enable changes to all information except the Category logical name.
+The category wizard opens in edit mode to enable changes to all information except the Category logical name.
 4. Save the changes.

+### Converting a product category into a Featured category

+Only users that are assigned the **Central Admin** role can edit product categories.

+1. Log into the platform.
+2. Navigate to *Catalog > Product Foundry > Categories*.
+This page displays all global categories assigned only to products and product categories.
+3. Click the star icon to open the category details screen and automatically expand the Marketplace visibility section where the Marketplace list is displayed and whether the category is featured in each Marketplace.
+4. Click the star icon to feature the category in the corresponding Marketplace.
+If the maximum number (five) of featured categories is reached, you will be prompted to either discard the change or replace an existing featured category with the current one.
+5. Save the changes.

 #### Update any category using Axway Central CLI